allanesquina/synth-from-hell/README.md

 When you're ready to deploy, you can generate a production-ready build by issuing the `npm run build` command.
 You will have the generated assets inside the `dist` folder.

-This project used the [static-boilerplate](https://github.com/ericorruption/static-boilerplate) project :+1:
+This project used the [static-boilerplate](https://github.com/ericorruption/static-boilerplate) project as a quick start :+1: